Techtonica/curriculum/databases/installing-postgresql.md

  use `./configure --help` to get help about various options.

- * **Step 5** - Now create a directory where you want to install postgres files and use prefix option with configure.
+ * **Step 5** - Now create a directory where you want to install PostgreSQL files and use prefix option with configure.

 `# mkdir /opt/PostgreSQL-10/`.<br>
 `# ./configure --prefix=/opt/PostgreSQL-10`.

-* **Step 6** - After configuring, next we will start to build postgreSQL using make command.
+* **Step 6** - After configuring, next we will start to build PostgreSQL using make command.

 `# make`.

-* **Step 7** - After build process finishes, now install postgresql using following command.
+* **Step 7** - After build process finishes, now install PostgreSQL using following command.

 `# make install`.

-*Postgresql 10 has been installed in /opt/PostgreSQL-10 directory.*
+*PostgreSQL 10 has been installed in /opt/PostgreSQL-10 directory.*

 ## Supplemental Materials
-- [Commands](https://gist.github.com/Kartones/dd3ff5ec5ea238d4c546) - A list of postgre commands on github gist.
+- [Commands](https://gist.github.com/Kartones/dd3ff5ec5ea238d4c546) - A list of PostgreSQL commands on github gist.